 Money and valuables

 Nigeria is predominantly a cash economy.
 The local currency is the Naira.
-While the use of debit and credit cards is increasing in larger cities, they are rarely accepted elsewhere and there is a high risk of fraud associated with their use.
+The acceptance of non-Nigerian debit and credit cards is extremely limited.
+Use of local cards is increasing in larger cities, however they are rarely accepted elsewhere and there is a high risk of fraud associated with their use.
 Travellers should exercise caution when visiting banks or using ATMs.
-You should carefully consider when and where to use your cards or access internet banking.
+You should carefully consider when and where to access internet banking.
 Facilities for changing travellers' cheques and Australian dollars are limited.
-US dollars are widely accepted at major hotels, banks and foreign exchange.
+US dollars are widely accepted at major hotels, banks and foreign exchange bureaus.

 Heightened security arrangements, including authorised and unauthorised police and military roadblocks, vehicle checkpoints, traffic diversions and parking restrictions, are in place throughout Nigeria, particularly in major cities and after dark.
 You should expect delays as a result of security checks.
 You may be expected to show identity documents, car registration and ownership papers.
 Failure to do so may result in having to pay an on-the-spot fine or being subjected to an attempt to extort a small payment of money.
 Motorbikes are banned in some urban centres.
 International Driving Permits are not recognised in Nigeria.